Business Administration Major Career Paths

 As a Client Strategist, individuals provide companies with strategic oversight and knowledge they need to improve operations.

 Typical Work Settings

-Business administration majors are qualified for a number of jobs that call for their background and knowledge.
-They typically work in offices or, in the case of those with a doctoral degree, in the classrooms of colleges and universities.
-Two-year colleges and even some four-year schools hire individuals with MBAs for their faculties.
+Business administration majors typically work in offices or, in the case of those with a doctoral degree, in the classrooms of colleges and universities.
+While most two-year colleges and four-year schools prefer individuals with doctoral degrees, some may hire individuals with MBAs as part-time instructors or teaching assistants.